EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 ### Create a virtual environment within `/mnt/work`

-Create a virtual environment within `/mnt/work` and install packages into that virtual environment:
+Create a virtual environment within a `/mnt/work` subdirectory and install packages into that virtual environment:

 1. Select **Launcher**, **Terminal**.
 1. Create a subdirectory for the virtual environment: